hyperspy/hyperspy/doc/user_guide/model.rst

-We could use the :py:meth:`~.model.BaseModel.append` method twice to add the two gaussians, but when adding multiple components it is handier to use the extend method that enables adding a list of components at once.
+We could use the :py:meth:`~.model.BaseModel.append` method twice to add the two Gaussians, but when adding multiple components it is handier to use the extend method that enables adding a list of components at once.